DeveloperChance/checksum_handler/README.md

 ## Change Detection
 The program identifies three types of file changes:
-•	ADDED: Files present in the new directory but not in the original
+- ADDED: Files present in the new directory but not in the original
-•	DELETED: Files present in the original directory but not in the new one
+- DELETED: Files present in the original directory but not in the new one
-•	CHANGED: Files present in both directories but with different checksums
+- CHANGED: Files present in both directories but with different checksums

-For large change sets, the output is organized by change type for better readability, including a change percentage calculation.
+For large change sets, the output is organized by change type for better readability and includes a change percentage calculation.

 ## Implementation Details
-•	Uses CRC32 algorithm for reliable file checksums
+- Uses CRC32 algorithm for reliable file checksums
-•	Processes files recursively in directories
+- Processes files recursively in directories
-•	Provides detailed error reporting and progress indicators
+- Provides detailed error reporting and progress indicators
-•	Color-coded console output for better readability
+- Color-coded console output for better readability
-•	Cross-platform compatible console clearing
+- Cross-platform compatible console clearing

 ## Return Codes
-•	0: Success (no changes for validation)
+- 0: Success (no changes for validation)
-•	1: Error or changes detected during validation
+- 1: Error or changes detected during validation
-•	200: Internal success code for checksum creation
+- 200: Internal success code for checksum creation

 ## Build Information
-•	Built with C++20
+- Built with C++20
-•	Supports both standalone executable and DLL builds
+- Supports both standalone executable and DLL builds
-•	Uses standard C++ libraries for file system operations
+- Uses standard C++ libraries for file system operations